onthejobtraining/noobtabunloader/README.md

 ⚙️ Usage & Configuration

 Settings are saved automatically and persist between sessions.

 💡 Why Use Tab Unloader?

 If you're someone who opens dozens of tabs but doesn't want to close them, Tab Unloader helps manage memory usage behind the scenes.
 It’s especially helpful for:

 🧪 Development

 Feel free to submit issues or pull requests!
 Contributions are welcome.
 To Build/Package:

 📄 License

 This project is licensed under the MIT License.

-Made with ☕ and care by @onthejobtraining.
-Happy tabbing!